puppetlabs/puppet-docs/source/puppet/4.5/reference/index.md

 [Updating 3.x Manifests for Puppet 4.x]: ./lang_updating_manifests.html
 [Release Notes]: ./release_notes.html

-Welcome to the Puppet 4.
-Reference Manual.
+Welcome to the Puppet reference manual.
 Use the navigation to the left to get around.

 ## What is this?